oyindonesia/oybayar-docs/source/includes/id/_sending-payments.md

     * Once refund has been issued, the balance will be returned back to your OY! balance

-* It is user’s responsibility to block card usage whenever fraudulent transactions found.
+* It is the user’s responsibility to block card usage whenever fraudulent transactions found.
 OY! is not responsible for the transaction.

 ## International Transfer
 International Transfer product provides the capability for users to transfer across countries from Indonesia at any time.
 You may create a transaction within OY! dashboard without the need for any technical integration.